• Skip to primary navigation

 Step Three: Start Cutting

-- Always layout your cut pieces on top of the existing door first to make sure everything fits and looks good before you glue anything down.
+2. Always lay your cut pieces on top of the existing door first to make sure everything fits and looks good before you glue anything down.

 Step Four: Put The Bifold Barn Door Together